TM-Grant6/Lapis-Automod/README.md

   - Check for unsupported or unknown device models and kick the player as necessary.

 ## How to Contribute
-Feel free to contribute by creating a pull request.
+Feel free to contribute by creating a pull request anytime.

 ## License
 This project is licensed under the GPL-3.0 License.
 Please see the [LICENSE](./LICENSE) file for more details.